mozilla/inclusion/code-of-conduct-enforcement/decisions/communication/decision-comms/reported/decision-reported-level-4.md

     * Role or activity is deactivated/disabled/
     * Role or activity is deactivated/disabled/

 This is a private warning/series of actions.
-Should new reports emerge of additional CPG violations additional consequences according to the consequence ladder of escalation could apply.
+Should new reports emerge of additional CPG violations additional consequences according to the consequence ladder of escalation will apply.

 After [end date of suspension]if you would like to reinstate your [roles or activity] you will be required to attend a Community Participation Guidelines onboarding.